 You don’t have to read Marx (I never had) to know that today we, the workers, own the means of production.
 The desk, the computer, even pencil and paper are all means of production.
 In the West everybody can afford a desk, a computer or pencil and paper.

 Most of us stay workers, even as freelancers.
 We keep our assembly lines going and we tend our tools, we care for our Photoshop, our WordPress, our Google.
 We buy new versions of Photoshop, we keep on updating and securing our WordPress, we hug our search engine the cute Google monster.

 It’s the entrepreneurs behind Photoshop, WordPress and Google who make the money off your work.

 Change your mind.
 Become an entrepreneur like them.
 You don’t need capital, you don’t even need workers.
 You mainly need a different mindset.
 The means of production are already yours.
-So I ask you again, like I asked myself these days: Hey Freelancer, are you a worker or an entrepreneur?
+Thus I ask you again, like I ask myself ever since I realized this: Hey Freelancer, are you a worker or an entrepreneur?

 * (CC BY 2.0) Creative Commons image by Saad Akhtar